HIERARCHICAL CHART OF THE

 V. Nota Bene — Closing Declaration

-This chart is compiled from the annalistic and genealogical traditions of medieval Ireland, including the Annals of Ulster, the Annals of the Four Masters, and the genealogies preserved in the Book of Ballymote and related manuscripts.
-Every effort has been made to present the hierarchical order of the Northern Uí Néill in accordance with the historical record, drawing upon the testimony of the annalists, the genealogists, and the keepers of tradition who set down these lineages across the centuries.
+This chart is compiled from the annalistic and genealogical traditions of medieval Ireland, including the Annals of Ulster, the Annals of the Four Masters, and the genealogies preserved in the Book of Ballymote.

-The Ua Bhrolcháin (Bradley) occupy the rank of Royal and Ecclesiastical Princes within the Cenél nEógain hierarchy.
-Their authority was derived not from territorial conquest or the sword, but from sacred stewardship of the Church, the monastic schools, and the illuminated manuscript tradition.
-Their alliances with the O'Neill and Mac Lochlainn royal houses, and their custodianship of the monastic federations of DerryArmagh, and Raphoe, made them essential pillars of Northern Uí Néill civilization — guardians of the spiritual foundations upon which the temporal power of the kindred rested.
+The Ua Bhrolcháin (Bradley) hold the rank of Ecclesiastical Princes within the Cenél nEógain hierarchy, deriving authority from sacred stewardship, monastic governance, and the illuminated manuscript tradition.
+Their alliances with the O’Neill and Mac Lochlainn royal houses made them indispensable pillars of Northern Uí Néill civilisation.

 — Finis —